hbs-rcs/hbsgrid-docs/docs/userguide/quickstart.md

 ## Connect and enable software environments

-Once you have an account and are connected to the HBS network, follow this simple procedure to enable our in-development research computing environment:
+Once you have an account and are connected to the HBS network, follow this simple procedure to connect to our research computing environment:

 !!! example